-With access to YouTube and online classes through sites like Udemy and Coursera, anyone can teach themselves a skill if they commit the time to doing so.
+With access to YouTube and online classes, anyone can teach themselves a skill if they commit the time to doing so.
 Come time for the interview, you may not be an expert, but you can at least stand out by expressing how you engaged in an online course or did some freelance work use your newfound skills.
 The initiative and proactivity will be enough to impress many of your interviewers.

 2. Tailor Your Résumé and Cover Letter

 It’s not enough to just blindly submit the same résumé to every job you see.
 The talent pool is too strong.
 You have to implement the job description and requirements in your résumé.
 Talent departments use application-tracking software (ATS) to scan your résumé for keywords and phrases that align with the job description.
 The software looks for skills and keywords to filter through candidates before a real person ever sees the application.